Messiah complex

-A messiah complex (Christ complex or savior complex) is a state of mind in which an individual holds a belief that they are destined to become a savior today or in the near future.
-The term can also refer to a state of mind in which an individual believes that they are responsible for saving or assisting others.
+The messiah complex is a mental state in which a person believes they are a messiah or prophet and will save or redeem people in a religious endeavour.
+The term can also refer to a state of mind in which an individual believes that they are responsible for saving others.

 Religious delusion

-The term "messiah complex" is not addressed in the Diagnostic and Statistical Manual of Mental Disorders (DSM), as it is not a clinical term nor diagnosable disorder.
-However, the symptoms as a proposed disorder closely resemble those found in individuals with delusions of grandeur or that they have grandiose self-images that veer towards the delusional.
+The term messiah complex is not addressed in the Diagnostic and Statistical Manual of Mental Disorders (DSM), as it is not a clinical term nor diagnosable disorder.
+However, the symptoms as a proposed disorder closely resemble those found in individuals with delusions of grandeur or with grandiose self-images that veer towards the delusional.
 An account specifically identified it as a category of religious delusion, which pertains to strong fixed beliefs that cause distress or disability.
-It is the type of religious delusion that is classified as grandiose while the other two categories are: persecutory and belittlement.
+It is the type of religious delusion that is classified as grandiose while the other two categories are persecutory and belittled.
 According to philosopher Antony Flew, an example of this type of delusion was the case of Paul, who declared that God spoke to him, telling him that he would serve as a conduit for people to change.
 The Kent–Flew thesis argued that his experience entailed auditory and visual hallucinations.